Monday, 17 August 2026 MUMBAI EDITION LIVE

 Top Things to Do in Mumbai

-A local's guide to the best things to do in Mumbai: iconic landmarks, beaches, markets, street food, nightlife and easy day trips, with practical tips and prices.
+A local's guide to the best things to do in Mumbai — landmarks, beaches, markets, street food, nightlife and easy day trips, with real tips and prices.

 Top Things to Do in Mumbai